-After promising to get together again when she returned to Pandolf, she added, “David, you’ve changed, seem to have a more open mind since the last time we saw each other.”
+After promising to get together again when she returned to Pandolf, she added, “David, you have changed, seem to have a more open mind since the last time we saw each other, maybe Saburia?”

 Lucky moved to Pandolf that summer.
 Surprised to hear from Campbell again, she gratefully accepted his help.
 He was over at her place every time he came to San Francisco.
 A piano needed in, ugly tile in the kitchen needed out, the water softener system broke down, new vanity for the bathroom went up, and he was only too happy to be there and meet plumbers, electricians and handymen.